Reasons Behind Love Addiction

 1. Neurochemistry

-For some people, an addiction to love may stem from differences in how their brain functions compared to others.
+For some people, a love addiction to love may stem from differences in how their brain functions compared to others.
 The same chemicals in the brain involved in substance use disorders may contribute to an addiction to love as well.
-Natural or non-substance pleasures such as love and romance can cause changes in brain processes, potentially making an individual feel that they can’t function “normally” or feel satisfied without the presence of intense romantic love in their life.
+Natural or non-substance pleasures such as love and romance can cause changes in brain processes, potentially making an individual feel that they can’t function “normally” or feel satisfied without the presence of intense romantic love in their life, leading to love addiction.

 2. Past abandonment wounds